 Are you looking at school options for your child in California?

-2020 has brought significant changes to K-12 education and this is causing a lot of parents to consider what education options are available for their children.
-It can be hard to know what is the correct choice because there are many options available to parents, their local public schools, public charter schools, private schools and online schools.
+Parents often ask what education options are available for their children in grades K-12.
+It can be hard to know what is the correct choice because there are many options available to parents, their local public schools, public charter schools, private schools, and online schools.

 If you are looking for answers to questions like these, read on!